Top 8 Software for Laser Cutting

 Find more information about Inkscape here!

-SketchUp is one of the easiest software to get and to use, as a lot of the tools are intuitive, and the magnetism helps you do neat designs without any efforts.
-Furthermore, thanks to some plugins, you can get access to even more functionalities, making SketchUp one of the most interesting software, especially when you have a precise idea of what you want to do, and the necessary plugins to do it.
+SketchUp is one of the easiest laser cutting software to get and to use, as a lot of the tools are intuitive, helping you accomplish neat designs without any efforts.
+Furthermore, thanks to some plugins, you can access even more functionalities, making SketchUp one of the most interesting laser cutting software, especially when you have a precise idea of what you want to do, and the necessary plugins to do it.

-It is thanks to one of those that you will be able to export SVG files from SketchUp.
+Thanks to one of these plugins, you will be able to export SVG files from SketchUp.
 Check out this guide to get more information about how to do so, and don’t hesitate to meddle what you learned with other plugins for even more beautiful results.

 However, be careful, as SketchUp can’t handle spheres and circles, and will transform them into polygons.
 As such, avoid this software for any curvy design, but jump on it for anything else!

-Another big name of 3D modeling software, SolidWorks is based on the use of sketches to create models.
+Another big name of 3D modeling software, SolidWorks is based on using sketches to create models.
 This is why going from a 3D model to a 2D design with it is an easy task, and allows for neat and cohesive results.

 It provides a lot of tools, whether it is for architectural plans or products’ designs.
 You will need to go through some trials before handling all the options properly.
 Though, when it is done, you should be able to tackle any project without any real problem.

-You need to know that you can’t export any SVG file from a SolidWorks design.
-To get a viable file, you need first to “Make Drawings” from your object (you can do so through the SW toolbar).
+You must know that you can’t export any SVG file from a SolidWorks design.
+To get a viable file, you must first “Make Drawings” from your object (you can do so through the SW toolbar).
 Export the drawings with a format such as IA, and open the files in Adobe Illustrator or Inkscape (mentioned above), to convert them into SVG.

 This time, you will need to export your file to the DXF format again, before going through Illustrator/Inkscape to export an SVG file.

-This software is a viable alternative if you don’t have any SolidWorks or AutoCAD license available.
-It provides as many tools as those two, and will, like them, require some time to get used to.
+This software is a viable laser cutting software alternative if you don’t have any SolidWorks or AutoCAD license available.
+It provides as many tools as those two, but will, like them, require some time to get used to.
 You will also need an Internet connection to work on it and to download your design.
 Another interesting point is that OnShape is available for tablets and smartphones too, so you can work on your models wherever you go!

 Again, you can’t export any SVG files from an OnShape design, so you will need to go through Illustrator/Inkscape to get a proper file for laser cutting.